amix/vim-2048/README.md

     $ pip install term2048

-Install the vim-2048 is also easy if you use something like pathogen:
+Install the vim-2048 is also easy if you use something like [vim-pathogen](https://github.com/tpope/vim-pathogen):

     cd ~/.vim/bundle
     git clone git://github.com/amix/vim-2048